 Scovill's "Empire" Camera No. 1, priced at $5.00, was the least expensive hand or detective camera in Scovill & Adams' line-up.
-It most likely replaced Frank McLaughlin's New England Rattler which was probably the least expensive hand camera from 1892-1894.
+It most likely replaced Frank McLaughlin's New England Rattler which was probably their least expensive hand camera from 1892-1894.
 Unlike most other Scovill hand cameras, catalogue ads for the Empire describe little about the camera or its capabilities.
 The Empire Camera No. 1 has been seen in at least three versions, all of which are featured here.

 Introduced in 1895, the Empire was mentioned in The American Amateur Photographer for April of that year.
 During the regular meeting of the Society of Amateur Photographers of New York on March 12th, Mr. F.C.
 Beach exhibited the Empire and described its merits.
 The text included the same engraving that appears in Scovill & Adams' How to Make Photographs for 1896.

 The Empire was of simple construction having a sliding box-within-a-box design to accomplish focusing.
 The camera utilized a string-set, Tisdell-like shutter mounted to the inside of the sliding front panel.
-The shutter's release button, located at the 10 o'clock position to the lens opening, is so small that it is almost unnoticeable.
+This version's shutter release button, located at the 10 o'clock position to the lens opening, is so small that it's barely noticeable.
 The simple meniscus lens is equipped with a single threaded aperture cap.
 The Empire No. 1 was finished in varnished wood, with the No. 2 being leather-covered at a price of $7.50.
 Available in 4x5 only with a single viewfinder, the camera was designed with a non-removable spring-loaded focusing screen.
 Other than the plate holder in use, the camera lacks sufficient space to store additional holders.
 A non-capping circular hole at the rear facilitated viewing and focusing the image.
 The camera's dimensions are 9-1/8" deep, 8" wide and 6-1/2" tall.

-The focusing mechanism on this particular example, differs from the style shown in the engraving from Scovill & Adams' How to Make Photographs for 1896.
-A sliding metal tab attached to the interior carriage, permitted the photographer to achieve focus.
+The focusing mechanism on this first version differs from the style shown in the engraving from Scovill & Adams' How to Make Photographs for 1896.
+A side-mounted sliding metal tab attached to the interior carriage, permitted the photographer to achieve focus.
 The tab which is recessed and L-shaped at the back end, limits the travel of the carriage.
 Adjacent to the tab are stampings in the wood marked "10, 25, 100", versus a slotted lever and scale that is also marked "10,25,100", as shown in the 1896 catalogue.
 Engravings from this period don't always depict the actual product, but many times they are spot on.
-Sometimes, design changes occurred prior to, or over the course of production with the manufacturer neglecting to update their engravings.
-Based upon the probable difficulty in using this inset focusing tab and its more primitive design, this style may have appeared first, ultimately being replaced with a much easier to use sliding lever or even better, a fine focus knob.
+Sometimes, design changes occurred during production and engravings weren't updated.
+Based upon the relative difficulty in using this inset focusing tab and its more primitive design, this style may have appeared first, ultimately being replaced with a much easier to use sliding lever or even better, a fine focus knob.